-When you visit King’s Auto Service in Raleigh, North Carolina for brake repairs, our technicians inspect the following major components to ensure they are fit for continued use.
+When you visit King’s Auto Service of Raleigh, NC for brake repairs, our technicians inspect the following major components to ensure they are fit for continued use.
 If they find anything wrong, they’ll perform repairs and replacements to restore optimal function.
 Then you can hit the road again with complete confidence in your vehicle’s braking system!

 The pads act as a cushion between the calipers to prevent direct metal-on-metal contact.
 But under the pressure of continuous use, they will wear out.
 It’s not a question of if, but when.
 Once they are worn dangerously low, your vehicle will be at risk of serious and costly damage if they aren’t replaced promptly!